tungsten-ai/tungstenkit/README.md

 ![tungsten-dashboard](https://github.com/tungsten-ai/assets/blob/main/common/local-model-demo.gif?raw=true "Tungsten Dashboard")

-## Run it as a CLI application
+### Run as a CLI application
-Also, you can run a prediction through a simple command:
+Run a prediction in a terminal:
 ```console
 $ tungsten predict text-to-image \
    -i prompt="a professional photograph of an astronaut riding a horse"